obravo7/satellite-segmentation-pytorch/README.md

 Another obvious issue is that U-Net was a network catered to medical image segmentation, but it is often used as a baseline mode because it is small and easy to implement.
 A more suitable network would have been PSPNet, as mentioned above.
 Similarly, there exists several pretrained model that could have been used with transfer learning.
-This, coupled with meaningful augmentations, would have yielded a better model.
+This, coupled with meaningful augmentations, would have yielded better model/results.